-- During the Survey Period, a maximum of one-eighth of the total number of surveys provided by WSU may be completed during a sampling day.
-A sampling day should consist of at least a 4-hour period of time and may occur in the morning, afternoon, or evening, depending on visitation to that site.
+- During the Survey Period, a maximum of one eighth of the total number of surveys provided by WSU may be completed during a sampling day.
+A sampling day should consist of at least a four-hour period of time and may occur in the morning, afternoon, or evening, depending on visitation to that site.
 The sampling day may be extended for areas that have sporadic visitation throughout the day.
 Select sampling days that represent a mix of weekend days and weekdays spread out across the sampling period.
 The goal here is to get the broadest mix of visitors possible to reduce the sampling bias. - Keep Accurate Records.
 This is extremely important.
 Record your progress daily by completing the "Daily Surveyor Report."
 At the completion of the survey period, the site coordinator will complete the "Coordinator Report" which will summarize the daily reports.
-All reports will need to be sent back in the enclosed envelope to Lean Le, PH.D. at WSU.
+All reports will need to be sent back in the enclosed envelope to David Vollmer at WSU.

 - Use an objective method of selecting visitors to survey.
-Instead of just surveying those who appear friendly or approachable or who have extra time to complete a survey, employ one of the following approaches: - ~ Every nth visitor to exit a specific area - ~ A visitor at every nth campsite - ~ Every nth visitor past an imaginary line across a trail nth equals a predetermined number, for example- every 4^{th} person, to ensure a randomized sample.
+Instead of just surveying those who appear friendly or approachable or who have extra time to complete a survey, employ one of the following approaches: - \sim Every nth visitor to exit a specific area - ~ A visitor at every nth campsite - \sim Every nth visitor past an imaginary line across a trail nth equals a predetermined number, for example- every 4th person, to ensure a randomized sample.

 - Give the survey to only one person, 18 years or older, in each group.
 Do not give the survey to more than one person in each group.
 Groups should NOT collaborate on responses to survey questions. - Visitors who wish to volunteer to fill out the survey are NOT allowed in order to maintain a scientific sample.
-Explain to the visitor that this is a scientific sample that does not allow for volunteers however, their opinions are very important to the BLM and they should be directed to whom they can address their concerns and suggestions.
+Explain to the visitor that this is a scientific sample that does not allow for volunteers however, their opinions are very important to the BLM and they should be directed to who can address their concerns and suggestions.
 Visitors should be selected to complete the survey after they have spent some time in the area.
 Visitors will not be able to accurately comment on the area if they have not yet experienced it. - To ensure confidentiality and security, locked drop boxes will be provided.
 All completed surveys are to be deposited in the locked drop box by the respondent.
 Surveys will arrive at the sites folded in half to fit easily into the boxes.
-Please encourage respondents to not add additional folds in order to maximize drop box space.
+Please encourage respondents not to add additional folds in order to maximize drop box space.
 Do not leave the locked drop boxes unattended at any time. - Make it easy for visitors to complete the survey.
 Provide clipboards and pencils.
 Provide respondents with sufficient time and privacy to fill out the survey.
-In areas that are hot or have limited shade- set up a hospitality station with water or shade.
+In areas that are hot or have limited shade, set up a hospitality station with water or shade.
 Have the respondents deposit surveys directly into the locked drop box. - The WSU will provide the locked drop boxes to the BLM.
 Two will arrive at the beginning of the survey with all other survey materials.
-As a box becomes too full, contact Lean Le, PH.D. for a replacement at 509-335-1511.
-These boxes will be exchanged via FedEx to maintain efficiency. - To contact Lena Le PH.
-D., WSU, call: 509-335-1511, email: lena.le@wsu.edu - To contact David Baker, BLM Visitor Survey Lead, call: 303-236-6313, email: djbaker@blm.gov
+As a box becomes full, contact David Vollmer for a replacement at 509-335-2350.
+These boxes will be exchanged via FedEx to maintain efficiency. - To contact David Vollmer at WSU, call: 509-335-2350, email: david.vollmer@wsu.edu - To contact Karla Rogers, BLM Visitor Survey Coordinator, call: 303-236-6354, email: knrogers@blm.gov